Schmeeckle Reserve Staff

 ckehlnho@uwsp.edu

 Cody attained his A.A.S. at UWM – Waukesha in 2017.
-Serving their Field Station inspired him to pursue environmental sciences as a career path.
-He comes from a family of established outdoorsmen and laborers.
-Engaging with people and places came naturally to him.
-Cody transferred to UW-Stevens Point in 2018 to develop skills as a professional.
+After serving their Field Station, his interests in natural resources evolved into a career path.
+Cody transferred to UW-Stevens Point in 2018 to further develop his skills as a professional.
 In 2019 he discovered Schmeeckle Reserve.
-He served as a student employee, a crew leader, and a volunteer Friends Member until earning his B.S. in Environmental Education & Interpretation in 2022.
-After pursuing seasonal recreational opportunities and serving the Wisconsin DNR as a State Park Naturalist in 2023, he was offered a position to support Schmeeckle again as a staff member in 2024.
-Cody still volunteers often, but also spends his free time reading, learning recipes, project tinkering, and spending time with family.
+He served as a student employee, a crew leader, and subscribed as a Friends Member until earning his B.S. in Environmental Education & Interpretation in 2022.
+Cody pursued seasonal recreational opportunities and served the Wisconsin DNR as a State Park Naturalist in 2023.
+He was then offered a position to support Schmeeckle again as a staff member in 2024.
+Coordinating and problem solving feels natural to him, coming from a family of talented outdoorsmen and laborers.
+Aside from work or play, Cody likes socializing, clearing a plate, and tinkering with projects at home.

 Sunshine Buchholz